-(Cmentarz cholery w Mielcu, formerly on ul.
+(Cmentarz Cholery i Nowy Cmentarz Żydowski w Mielcu, formerly on ul.
 Kolejowej, Mielec, Poland – Link to Google Map)

 The “Cholera Cemetery” was formerly located on ul.
 Kolejowej in Mielec.
-It was used primarily to quickly bury victims of the cholera epidemic of 1873.
-It is estimated that between January and September 1873, over 200 people who died of cholera were buried there.
+It was used primarily to quickly bury victims of the cholera epidemic of 1873, and later used between December 1930 and August 1938 for all burials after the Old Jewish Cemetery was full.
+There were 213 burials from the cholera epidemic, and 232 burials in the 1930s – 445 total.

 How to Visit